 But there’s a plot twist, in week 8, her average daily energy output falls by 100 calories, meaning the size of the deficit is reduced.

-A deficit still exists, so weight loss will still happen, but it’s smaller than before, so the weight loss will happen a slower rate.
+A deficit still exists, so weight loss will still happen, but it’s smaller than before, so the weight loss will happen at a slower rate.

-The graph below represent this in a more visual way – the yellow line (size of the deficit) reduces as the energy output reduces (red line) BECAUSE energy intake has been reduced (blue line).
+The graph below represents this in a more visual way – the yellow line (size of the deficit) reduces as the energy output reduces (red line) BECAUSE energy intake has been reduced (blue line).

 All of this means that weight loss isn’t necessarily a linear, predictable process because there are so many moving parts.